 You can play with the interactive application and see beautiful symmetries like these:

 The third consequence is that the Rhombic Dodecahedron fills the space.

-We are going to study this property next month.

 We already know that we could build a beautiful box inspired in honeycombs.